CaptainSly/Eden/readme.md

 *Until this link goes to an actual page, this is a WIP

+Any bugs that arise during development will be documented in the [Bugs](Bugs.md) file.
+I have a header at the top that details on how I'll lay them out if and when I find them.
+I'm also going to attempt to document what I change when I do it inside the [Changelog](ChangeLog.md) file.

 ## AnzelElectronics Pitch

 We at AnzelElectronics take pride in our employees, and we realize that using tech from yesteryears supplies a myriad of problems!
 So we've developed the newest Employee Portal Program for use here at AnzelElectronics!
 Eden!
 Eden will allow you to keep in touch with your fellow employees while still getting your work done!
 Eden is to be used starting immediately at all AnzelElectronics offices!